 One of the questions I get asked a lot is “how do I figure out what to eat before and after I train?”

-Here are the guidelines I give my athletes to devise their pre, intra, and post training fueling strategies.
+Here are the guidelines I give my athletes to devise their pre, intra (during), and post training fueling strategies.

-If you’re able to eat before you train, shoot to consume 30 to 40 grams of easily digested carbs (think bananas, perfect bars, toast), 20 to 30 grams of easily digested protein, and no more than 10 to 20 grams of fat 90 minutes to 2 hours before your session.
+If you’re able to eat before you train, shoot to consume 30 to 40 grams of easily digested carbs (think bananas, rice, toast), 20 to 30 grams of easily digested protein, and no more than 10 to 20 grams of fat 90 minutes to 2 hours before your session.

 This is also when studies show it is the most effective time to be consuming 20 g of whey protein (counted as your protein intake) rather than after you train.

 Play around with what feels best.
 I can practically eat a whole pizza then go run- others are sensitive when they even have a small amount of food in their stomachs.
-The goal is just to provide your body with readily available fuel.
+The goal is to provide your body with readily available fuel, and everyone is different.

-If you are training more than 90 minutes you should be refueling mid session.
+If you’re training more than 90 minutes you should be refueling mid session.
+Aim for 20 to 40 grams of carbs (less if you are only doing 90 minutes, more if you are doing over 90 minutes).
 I highly encourage athletes to drink a sports drink with carbs in it, eat a banana or orange, or to supplement with dextrose or similar carb supplement.

 You should be consuming a minimum of 40 to 60 grams of protein, 40 to 60 grams of carbs, and a max of 20 to 30 grams of fat (the less the better) in your post workout meal (assuming you are training once a day).